What is Sender Policy Framework (SPF)?

 How does SPF work?

-Firstly, Sender Policy Framework establishes a policy framework (SPF record) that profiles which email servers are authorized to send emails from that domain.
+Firstly, SPF establishes a policy framework (SPF record) that profiles which email servers are authorized to send emails from that domain.

 When an inbound server receives an email, it references the rules for the bounce domain in the Domain Name System (DNS).
 Next, it compares the IP address of the incoming email to the authorized addresses defined in the SPF record.